 Personally, making the decision was very hard.
 It meant firing a colleague, with whom I had worked closely for a long time.
 However, in the long run, team spirit improved greatly and I succeeded in building the right team to lead the company forward.

 I believe that the role I will play in my study group will be the level-headed planner, who analyzes a complicated situation, prioritizes tasks, and assigns responsibilities.
-I will be the one that tries to find the solution when there seems to be a dead end and points out the hard facts that others prefer to overlook.
+I will be the one that tries to find the solution when there seems to be a dead=end and points out the hard facts that others prefer to overlook.
 When other people are in charge, I will be the one they go over their plan with, in order to find pitfalls and loose ends.
-On the other hand, I’ll also be the one encouraging the team that we can conquer whatever destination we set our mind into, and willing to take a risk in order to achieve that.
+On the other hand, I’ll also be the one encouraging the team that we can conquer whatever destination we set our mind to, and be willing to take a risk in order to achieve that.